Kandy-IO/kandy-hid-sdk/README.md

 Examples:

 #### Initializing the local instance for Desktop
 If your app is operating in a Desktop environment, you can call `initializeHIDDevices` as early as you like during your app's initialization.
-In this case, mode = 'desktop' and 'webHID' = false:
+In this case, mode = 'desktop' and `driverInfo` need not be included.

 ```
 const kandyHID = initializeHIDDevices({ mode: 'desktop' })